 You pay a single asset-based fee, charged monthly or quarterly, which covers the services provided by Stephens.
 Advisory fees apply to standard accounts and include investment advice, securities execution fees, certain custodial services, associated account reports and investment portfolio reports.
 This is a wrap fee.
 Advisory programs have different maximum annual fees.
-The maximum annual fee rate for the Stephens Allocation Strategies Program ("SAS"), MAP and UMA is 2%.
+The maximum annual fee rate for the Stephens Allocation Strategies ("SAS") program, Stephens Managed Assets Program ("MAP") and Unified Managed Account ("UMA") is 2%.
 The maximum annual fee rate for all other pre-paid wrap fee advisory accounts is 2.5%.
 A minimum fee is assessed per account.

 Fees are negotiable based on a number of factors including the type and size of the account and the range of services provided by the Financial Consultant ("FC").
-In special circumstances, and with your agreement, the fee charged to you for an account may be more than the maximum annual fee stated in this section.
+In special circumstances, and with the client's agreement, the fee charged to the client for an account may be more than the maximum annual fee stated in this section.